Welcome to New Student Orientation at SFSC!

 - You must complete all six waypoints of the GPS Orientation, which are presented in two parts:

-- Waypoint 1: An overview of SFSC programs and services that includes information about the college admission process and college services.
+- Waypoint 1: An overview of SFSC programs and services that includes information about the college admission process, financial aid options, and college services.
 Waypoint 1 is completed online.

-- Waypoints 2 -6: An on-campus 4 ½ hour face-to-face program that features informational workshops, “hands on” computer training for Panther Central and Panther Den, a service fair and much more!
+- Waypoints 2 -6: An on-campus 4 ½ hour face-to-face program that features informational workshops, “hands on” computer training for Panther Central and Panther Den, program service presentations, and much more.

 - Waypoint 1 is completed first.
-After you have completed all Waypoint 1 modules (including the information form and brief quiz at the end of the program) you are eligible to register for the on-campus Waypoint 2-6 program.
-Waypoint 1 is available to prospective students, and the general public.
+After you have completed all Waypoint 1 modules (including the information form and brief quiz at the end of the program) you will be invited to register for the on-campus Waypoint 2-6 program.

-- You may receive a letter or email from SFSC inviting you to complete Waypoint 1; please complete the program as soon as possible after receiving that notice.
-Go to www.southflorida.edu/future-students/orientation/orientation-waypoint1 to access Waypoint 1.
+- You will receive an email from SFSC inviting you to complete Waypoint 1.
+Complete this step as soon as possible after receiving that notice.

 - When successful completion of Waypoint 1 has been documented, along with submission of your completed SFSC application, payment of your application fee, and receipt of other documents required by the Office of Admissions you will receive your invitation to come to campus for the second part of orientation (Waypoints 2-6).
-Your invitation may arrive by U.S. postal mail or via your email address.
+Your invitation will arrive by email.
 You will be offered several dates to choose from.
 Orientations are offered during the day and evening hours, and at all SFSC campuses and centers.

 Orientation must be fully completed before you will be allowed to register for courses.

 Some programs have specialized GPS orientation programs to meet their needs.
 Some examples are Public Safety Academy (Basic Law Enforcement, Corrections), short-term vocational programs (Phlebotomy, CDL/truck driving), high intensity allied health programs (Paramedic, EMT/EMS) and our bachelor’s degree programs (business, nursing, elementary education).
-If you are entering one of these programs please discuss your orientation requirements with your Program Director or contact the Career Development Center for information.
+If you are entering one of these programs, discuss your orientation requirements with your program director or contact the GPS orientation specialist in the Career Development Center.

-A fully online orientation option is also available only to students with extraordinary or special circumstance that limit their ability to attend on on-campus Waypoint 2-6 orientation.
-Students who feel that they may qualify for such an exception should contact the Director, Career Center, to discuss their options.
+A fully online orientation option is also available only to students with extraordinary or special circumstance that limit their ability to attend an on-campus Waypoint 2-6 orientation.
+Students who feel that they may qualify for such an exception should contact the director of the Career Development Center to discuss their options.

-Register for GPS New Student Orientation by calling the Career Development Center at 784-7410 or emailing firstname.lastname@example.org.
+For more information about the GPS New Student Orientation, call the Career Development Center at 784-7412 or email firstname.lastname@example.org.
 The Career Development Center is at the Highlands Campus, Building B, Room 111.